 The Spook is Master Gregory a witch hunter and the last of the order of Knights known as the Falcons.
 Defenders of the world against the supernatural and dark forces of evil, each Knight was the Seventh Son of a Seventh Son, gifting them with unique powers.
 Powers that Master Gregory will need to draw upon because a new blood moon is rising.
 With it comes the masters of the darkness and the return of Mother Malkin, Queen of the Witches.
 After going through a succession of apprentices, Master Gregory must find a new Seventh Son to assist him.
 But time is running out, can the new Seventh Son be trained in time?
 Does he have the powers within to help defeat Mother Malkin and her Dark Warriors at the fortress on Pendle Mountain?

 Now, it has to be said that on paper Seventh Son has everything going for it.
 You could not get a better base story.
-Especially at a time when epic fantasies like Game of Thrones were dominating the ratings globally.
+Especially at a time when epic fantasies like Carnival Row and Game of Thrones were dominating the ratings globally.
 In fact, if you were looking to create a franchise of films, choosing the Wardstone Chronicles is a total no brainer.
 Throw a ton of cash at the production, cast some serious acting talent that includes some Oscar winners, then turn to some of the most gifted effects minds in movie history.
 And surely, you are onto a winner.

 Yet, Seventh Son was completely torn apart by the critics.
 In fact, there are few films that have received such a drubbing as Seventh Son has.
 The fans of the books were disgusted by how far the movie had gone from the original story.
 Even the writer Joseph Delaney was totally shocked at the first screening.